Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Uncooked Oatmeal

 Yes, you can give them raw oatmeal.
 Chickens love them as treats.
-You can also give cooked oatmeal, but that may be a little messy and sticky.
+You can also give cooked oatmeal, which may be messy and sticky.

 Cilantro